This magazine takes you directly into the future!

 To put it simply, not allowing the machines to collect the relevant data, pass the information between each other, and self-regulate their production processes ramps up operational costs, and leads to lower production efficiency.

-This operational gap will become even wider as the IoT technology continues to develop and evolve.
+This operational gap will become even wider as IoT technology continues to develop and evolve.
 So, it is safe to predict that the legacy industrial tools will be gradually replaced with newer equipment produced with smart capabilities in mind.

 Deep machine learning has always been considered one of the most promising AI trends.
 What does this technology bring to the table in terms of industrial production?

-Well, the AI will inevitably hijack the management of IoT-powered facilities.
+Well, AI will inevitably hijack the management of IoT-powered facilities.
 Processing the abundant data collected in such an environment simply requires the speed and efficiency that can’t be achieved by human beings.
 This efficiency gap will only continue to grow in the following years.

 Finally, human involvement in industrial production will be relegated to the following duties: